terrywbrady/UsingAppScript/PITCHME.md

 }
 ```
 #VSLIDE
+### Example 3E: Add Menu Option
-- Add a call to showSidebarTemplate() to the Add On Menu
+Add a call to showSidebarTemplate() to the Add On Menu
 ```
 function onOpen(e) {
   SpreadsheetApp.getUi()